open5e/open5e/server/README.md

 **ALL COMMANDS ASSUME YOU ARE IN THE open5e/server DIRECTORY, NOT THE ROOT OF THE REPOSITORY.**

-Export two environment variables used by the rest of the system.
+Export the following environment variable used by the rest of the system.

-> export OPEN_5E_ROOT=`pwd` # Used for the import process

 > export DJANGO_SECRET='YOUR_UNIQUE_SECRET_HERE' # Unique key for DB hashing